Cysharp/ZLogger/README.md

 ### RollingFile

-Changes the output file path, depending on date-time or file size.
+Output to the file that is changed the output file path, depending on date-time or file size.

 ```csharp
 logging.AddZLoggerRollingFile((dt, x) =>